iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted142004/report.md

 > I had trouble getting the notifications to work like a lot of people had posted, I uninstalled and reinstalled the app and it worked the next time.
 Not sure what causes this.
 Glad we have some form of contact tracing!<br> :date: __2020-10-26 03:29:29__

 > The title makes it sounds like a carbon monoxide detector -why no mention of COVID-19 or "infectious disease"?<br> :date: __2020-10-26 02:43:35__

-> This app doesn't have location access.
-I just checked the permissions after installing it.<br> :date: __2020-10-25 23:43:32__